Ithaca Concert Band Member Handbook 2019

 CONCERT ATTENDANCE: Members unable to perform in a concert must notify their section leader as soon as possible thereby enabling their part to be covered.

 CONCERT VENUES: Our outdoor concerts require special planning by all members.
-Everyone should wear clothing appropriate for the weather and bring items such as water, sunglasses, and hats, if needed.
+Everyone should wear clothing appropriate for the weather and bring items such as water, sunglasses, and hats, as needed.

 CONCERT PROGRAMS: The conductor chooses our concert music programs.
 Suggestions are always welcome.

-Men: "tuxedo look" (tuxedo or dark suit with bow tie, white shirt), appropriate shoes.
+Men: "tuxedo look" (tuxedo or black suit with black bow tie and white shirt), black shoes.

-Women: Black top with black skirt or slacks, or black dress, appropriate shoes.
+Women: Black top with black skirt or pants, or black dress, black shoes.

-Men and women: White shirt or blouse, black slacks, shorts, or skirt, appropriate shoes.
+Men and women: White shirt or blouse, black pants, shorts, or skirt, appropriate shoes.
 White polo shirts with an ICB logo may be available for individual purchase.

-CONCERT PROCEDURE: Members should arrive at the concert location at the time specified by the conductor to allow time to unpack, warm up and become acclimated.
-Members need to be on stage at least 15 minutes before curtain time so the band can tune and warm up on stage.
+CONCERT PROCEDURE: Members should arrive at the concert location at the time specified by the conductor to allow time to help setup, warm up and become acclimated to the venue.
+Members need to be on stage usually 30 minutes before curtain time so the band can tune and warm up on stage with the conductor.
 Extraneous noise and talking should be kept to a minimum.
-Members should check to see that music is in the proper order and necessary accessories (reading glasses, mutes, reeds, clothespins, etc.) are present.
+Well before call time, members should check to see that music is in the proper order and necessary accessories (reading glasses, mutes, reeds, clothespins, etc.) are present.
 Keep instrument cases and unnecessary equipment off stage.
 The concertmaster (first chair clarinet) gives the cue to stand and face the audience when the conductor enters.
 During the concert, stay alert – anything can happen or change.
 Watch the conductor.
 If the conductor motions for soloists or the entire band to stand, do so quickly being sure to face the audience and smile.